Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Experiments and Analyses

 \subsection{Training Environments}

 For all training experiments, we use a 50-node Barabási-Albert (BA) \cite{barabasi1999emergence} graph with the attachment parameter $m=1$.
 This topology was chosen for its diverse degree distribution, which features a few high-degree hubs and many low-degree nodes.
 This heterogeneity exposes the actor to a wide variety of local neighborhood structures during training.
-Furthermore, the BA ($m=1$) graph maintains a relatively high diameter, creating scenarios where the critic must learn long-range credit assignment to inform the actor's policy.
+The BA ($m=1$) graph also maintains a relatively high diameter, creating scenarios where the critic must learn long-range credit assignment to inform the actor's policy.
 Furthermore, applying \Cref{prop:long_range} from \Cref{sec:theory_mean_field} with the epidemic environment parameters used in our experiments ($\beta_0=0.25$ and $\delta=0.15$), this graph's linearized mean-field dynamics have a spectral radius of $\rho(J)=1.71$ and 14 spectral modes greater than 1, indicating high vulnerability to long-range interactions.

 In both environments, each agent observes only its 1-hop local neighborhood.
-The action space is discrete, allowing agents to either increase, decrease, or maintain their current control (or boosting) factor by increments of 0.1, with values clipped to the range $[0, 1]$.
-In the actor input, each node/agent comprises of five features: (1) a binary indicator identifying the ego node, (2) the node’s state—infected/susceptible in the epidemic setting or aware/unaware in the rumor-spreading setting, (3) the current control or boosting-factor level, (4) the node degree, and (5) the shortest-path distance from the ego node.
+The action space is discrete, allowing agents to either increase, decrease, or maintain their current control (or boosting-factor) usage by increments of 0.1, with values clipped to the range $[0, 1]$.
+In the actor input, each node/agent is composed of five features: (1) a binary indicator identifying the ego node, (2) the infected/susceptible status in the epidemic setting or aware/unaware status in the rumor-spreading setting, (3) the current control or boosting-factor level, (4) the node degree, and (5) the shortest-path distance from the ego node.
 The critic input includes the corresponding node-level features for all nodes, excluding the ego-node indicator and distance features, since these are defined relative to each agent’s local perspective.